Researchers Explore A Drug-Free Idea To Relieve Chronic Pain: Green Light

 It began with her spending two hours each day in a dark room with only a white light, which served as the control.
 In the second half of the study, she swapped out the conventional light for a string of green LED lights.

 For more than a month, Jones didn't notice any change in her symptoms.
-But close to the six week mark, there was a big shift.
+But close to the six-week mark, there was a big shift.

 She began going days in a row without migraines.
 Even when the headaches did come, they weren't as intense as they had been before the green light therapy.